AntonioAI/game-of-life-simulator/styles/README.md

 # Game of Life CSS Architecture

-This document describes the CSS architecture for the Game of Life simulator.
+This document outlines the CSS organization and methodology used in the Game of Life Simulator project.

-## Directory Structure
+## Organization

+The CSS is organized using a modular approach with the following directory structure:

 ```
 /styles